DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 To be eligible to apply for a TDA you’ll need the following qualifications:

 • GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)
+* A levels - the number of A levels and grades required will be set by individual universities

 Other eligibility requirements: